ErikOstrowski/Local-RAG/README.md

 - langchain
 - langchain_ollama
 - (Please be aware the prerequisites may not be complete, and errors may appear for missing packages or libraries.
 In that case, just install the missing libraries.)
+For Speech_to_RAG:
+- speechrecognition
+- pyttsx3
+- pyaudio

 # Provided Implementations
 - Basic_RAG.ipynb: Straightforward implementation of a locally run RAG